 List:

-The Specialist registers the patient and records the patient complaint in the EHR on the Waiting for No Show list.
+The Specialist registers the patient and records the patient complaint in the EHR on the “Waiting for No Show” list.

-The a designated registered nurse (RN) interfaces with individual placed on “Waiting for No Show” list, applies a triage score to designate the acuity of the patient complaint and enters it into the EHR.
+A designated registered nurse (RN) interfaces with individuals placed on “Waiting for No Show” list, applies a triage score to designate the acuity of the patient complaint and enters it into the EHR.
 Refer to FSC Triage Scoring Metric.

 Patients with higher acuity triage scores as noted in the EHR are given priority to triage spots and appointments spots opened by cancelations or no shows.